Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you believe you’re a good candidate for the rent-to-own program, you should be aware of the advantages and disadvantages for both the seller and the renter.
 It’s very important to know what they are before you sign any contracts.

-• Test Out Home With No Penalty – If the contract is an option-to-purchase, the tenant has the right to terminate their rental agreement at the end of their rental term.
-This means they can have a “test-run” with the house.
-If they don’t like the neighbourhood, the contract terms or the house itself, they don’t have to buy it.
+• Test Out The Home – If the contract is an option-to-purchase, you have the right to terminate your rental agreement at the end of the term.
+This means you can have a “test-run” with the house to see if it’s a home and neighbourhood that suits you.

-• Helps Build Credit – As the monthly payments are made, you’ll build a good payment history which may positively affect your credit
+• Helps Build Credit – As the monthly payments are made, you can build a good payment history, which may positively affect your credit

-• Helps Save For A Down Payment – The non-rent portion of the payments that the tenant makes goes toward the down payment on the home.
-For those who cannot initially afford said down payment, they can both add to it gradually and have time to build up their finances.
+• Helps Save For A Down Payment – The non-rent portion of the payments that you make goes toward the down payment on the home.
+If you can’t initially afford a down payment, you can add to it gradually.

-• May Pay More Than The House Is Worth – Because the asking price of the house is coupled with the rental fees and all other homeowner-related costs, the renter might end up paying much more than the house is actually worth and might not receive their investment back if they decide to resell it in the future.
+• You May Pay More Than The House Is Worth – Because the asking price of the house is coupled with the rental fees and all other homeowner-related costs, you could end up paying much more than the house is actually worth.
+As such, you could also fail to recoup your investment if you decide to resell it in the future.

 Just as there are advantages and disadvantages for the tenant, there are advantages and disadvantages for the seller.

-• Can Keep The Deposit – If the tenant chooses the option-to-purchase consideration, the deposit fee can be collected upfront.
-If the tenant doesn’t purchase the home at the end of their rental term, they’ll forfeit their deposit to the landlord.
+• You Can Keep The Deposit – If the tenant chooses the option-to-purchase consideration and doesn’t buy the home at the end of the lease, you can keep the upfront deposit.

-• Don’t Have To Maintain Home – While the property still belongs to the seller, they are usually not responsible for any repairs or renovations that need to be done on the house.
+• You Don’t Have To Maintain The Home – While the property still belongs to you, you’re usually not responsible for any repairs or renovations that need to be done on the house.
+Just make sure the contract stipulates these details.

 • The Tenant Can Walk Away – If the contract is an option-to-purchase, the renter is not obligated to purchase the house at the end of the rental term.
 They’ll be allowed to terminate the deal at any time or when their rental agreement expires.
-The seller then needs to find another renter and arrange a whole new screening process.
+You’ll then need to find another renter and arrange a whole new screening process.

-• Still Responsible For Mortgage Payments – Since the home is still in the seller’s name, they’ll have to continue making mortgage payments to their lender until the home is officially sold.
-The rental fees might only just cover those payments.
+• You’re Responsible For Mortgage Payments – Since the home is still in your name, you’ll have to continue making mortgage payments to your lender until the home is paid off.

 Is A Rent-To-Own Program Right For You?

-• Wants to work toward becoming a homeowner as soon as possible
+• Want to work towards becoming a homeowner

 Do I need rent-to-own insurance?

-While you are not required to purchase home insurance, you should get renter’s insurance.
-As a renter, you are not responsible for the property, but if your personal property is damaged or if someone files a lawsuit against you, you’ll be responsible.
+While you’re not required to purchase home insurance, you should get renter’s insurance.
+As a renter, you’re not responsible for the property, but if your personal property is damaged or if someone files a lawsuit against you, you’ll be responsible.

 Who pays for maintenance for a rent-to-own home?

 The person responsible for maintenance depends on the agreement between you and the landlord or rent-to-own company.
-Usually, the renter takes responsibility for it as well as the general costs associated with homeownership such as heating, electricity, water, and other utilities.
+Usually, the renter takes responsibility for maintenance as well as the general costs associated with homeownership, such as heating, electricity, water, and other utilities.

 Should I lock in the asking price?

-A locked-in purchase can be a good option if you believe the house prices are bound to increase.
+A locked-in purchase can be a good option if you believe home prices are bound to increase by the end of the term.
 However, if the price falls in the future, you’ll be purchasing a home that is more expensive than it is worth.

 What happens if I choose not to buy the rent-to-own home?

-If you decide not to buy the rent-to-home on your own, you’ll be able to cash out the savings portion from your monthly rent payments (typically, minus any administration fees).
+If you decide not to buy the rent-to-home on your own, you’ll be able to cash out the savings portion from your monthly rent payments, minus any administration fees).
 Then you’ll be required to vacate the home at the end of the lease term.
+Keep in mind that this is an option if you choose option-to-purchase.

 How long is a rent-to-own home program?